 This study seeks to determine Generation Z Muhammadiyah's crowdfunding Waqf behavior intentions in Indonesia.
 Applying waqf crowdfunding depends on the acceptance model theory in Table 3.
-This result is consistent with the empirical study Faturohman et al., (2020); Mohd Thas Thaker, (2019; Napitupulu et al., (2021); Quirrata et al., (2022); Sulaeman, (2021); Thaker, Mohd Thas Thaker and Colleagues (2018), donors have a high level of support for institutions that use the Crowdfunding-Waqf Model (CWM) as a fundraising medium for land waqf.
+This result is consistent with the empirical study Faturohman et al., (2020); Mohamed Asmy Bin Mohd Thas Thaker, 2019; Napitupulu et al., (2021); Qurrata et al., (2022); Sulaeman, (2021); Thaker, M., (2018); Thaker et al., (2018) that was conducted.
+According to a study conducted in Malaysia by Mohd Thas Thaker and colleagues (2018), donors have a high level of support for institutions that use the Crowdfunding-Waqf Model (CWM) as a fundraising medium for land waqf.
 Even though the participants in this survey were Generation Z Muhammadiyah members, this study's findings agree with our research.
 According to Faturohman et al. (2020), TAM is the most essential model for crowdfunding.